 In the Maritimes we don’t worry whether our chowders are authentic or not.
 We know a true clam chowder is just a bowl full of simple, hearty flavours.
 We often use canned clams and always stir in onions, potatoes and milk.
 We’re too busy asking for seconds to worry whether we got it right!

-splash of water
+A splash of water

 1 onion, peeled and chopped

-2 stalks celery, chopped
+2 stalks of celery, chopped

-generous splash of any white wine
+A generous splash of any white wine

-1 cup heavy cream (35%)
+1 cup (250 mL) of heavy cream (35%)

-1 cup milk
+1 cup (250 mL) of milk

 1 large baking potato (unpeeled), coarsely grated